Larimer County DUI Bail Guide

 Typical Bail Amounts for DUI

-While bail amounts can vary based on the specific circumstances of your arrest, here's a general guideline for typical DUI bail amounts in Colorado, which can be a helpful estimate for Larimer County:
+While bail amounts can vary depending on the specific circumstances of your case, here are some general guidelines for typical bail amounts in Larimer County DUI cases:

 How to Post Bail in Larimer County

-You have several options for posting bail in Larimer County.
-Here's a breakdown of each:
+There are several options for posting bail in Larimer County:

 Option 1: Cash Bail